-I ACCELL I / CE IVIKE.
+FACULTY / CE NTRE:

-following the 1 final year of thetitled Programme will submit my thesis/
+following the f of tinal year of the amme will submit my thesis/

-ontonicontains mater the Turnitin Reexternal exami disclosed to an whatsoever, ex as per regulations.
-I hereby inform the Faculials for IPR/ Commercialisation.
-I understand the epository.
-I also request that information/ data/ner(s)/ moderators and the UoM will come acrosyone, nor will s/he/they use any information/ data/cept with my prior written permission.
-They also mation /data/ methodology/ results, will be kept ty/ Centre that my dissertation/ thesis at my dissertation will not be stored in methodology/ results that the internal/ss in my thesis/ dissertation, will not be a/ methodology/ results, for any purpose o have to formally sign an undertaking
+oncontains mater the Turnitin Re external exami disclosed to an whatsoever, ex as per regulations.
+I hereby inform the Faculty/ Centre ials for IPR/ Commercialisation.
+I understand that my dissepository.
+I also request that information/ data/ methodoloner(s)/ moderators and the UoM will come across in my the yone, nor will s/he/they use any information/ data/ methodolocept with my prior written permission.
+They also have to the mation /data/ methodology/ results, will be kept in strict commercialistic and the properties of the proper that my dissertation/ thesis ertation will not be stored in ogy/ results that the internal/ esis/ dissertation, will not be logy/ results, for any purpose formally sign an undertaking

 Programme:

-Faculty/ Centre a:
+Faculty/ Centre 3·

 Date:

 Postal Address :

 Email:

 Telephone:

 Signature:

 (i) Supervisor(s): Date:

 (ii) Head of Department: Date:

 (iii) Dean of Faculty/ Director of Centre: Date:

 (iv) Pro-Vice-Chancellor (Academia): Date:

 (v) Vice-Chancellor: Date: